AyushSingh16/Razorpay-clone-project/readme.md

 # Razorpay-Clone

 Hello there!
 In this project, I have developed a clone website for Razorpay, a popular online payments platform in India.
-The website is built using HTML and Tailwind CSS.
+The website is built using HTML and Tailwind CSS along with responsiveness.
 Tailwind CSS is a utility-first CSS framework that makes it easy to style and layout web pages.

 # Features